Overconvergent de Rham-Witt cohomology for semistable varieties: Introduction

 However, rigid cohomology is well-defined without any properness assumption on $Y$.
 In \cite{DLZ11}, Davis-Langer-Zink define an overconvergent de Rham-Witt complex $W^{\dagger}\Omega_{Y/k}^{\bullet}$, which is a subcomplex of $W\Omega_{Y/k}^{\bullet}$, and show that

 for $Y$ quasi-projective and smooth over $k$.

 On the other hand, one could instead relax the smoothness condition on $Y$.
 Let $S_{0}=(\spec k,\mathbb{N})$ be the standard log point, and let $Y$ be a fine $S_{0}$-log scheme.
+Let $\mathfrak{S}_{0}$ be the (weak) formal log scheme $(\spf W,\mathbb{N}\rightarrow W,1\mapsto 0)$.
 Then Grosse-Kl\"{o}nne \cite{Gro05} defines the log-rigid cohomology $H_{\logrig}^{\ast}(Y/\mathfrak{S}_{0})$ of $Y$ (we recall the definition in \S\ref{log-rigid section}).
 Grosse-Kl\"{o}nne shows that the log-rigid cohomology of $Y$ agrees with Shiho's log-convergent cohomology of $Y$ whenever $Y$ is a semistable variety whose irreducible components are proper.
 In particular, by the comparison between log-convergent and log-crystalline cohomology \cite{Shi02}, there is an isomorphism

 for proper semistable varieties $Y$ over $k$, where $W\omega_{Y/k}^{\bullet}$ is the Hyodo-Kato complex \cite{HK94}.